ChaitanyaK2000/PristinePiBike/README.md

 # PristinePiBike
-The code for the school Pi Bike Project
+Digitizing the bicycle with the Raspberry Pi